hitesh34/Qml-VideoPlayer/README.md

 6) Use the seek bar to navigate through the video by dragging the handle or clicking on a specific position.
 7) To change the video, click the "Select your File" button again and choose a different video file.

+## Future Scope
+1) Can improvise on the features by adding additional features like keyboard shortcuts.
+2) Enhance the User Interface of the Video Player application.
+3) Include widgets and make the UI more attractive and user friendly.